854total views of outputs

 I joined LSBU in 2016 where I am Senior Lecturer in Criminology in the School of Law and Social Science.
 I hold a PhD in Political Sociology from the Universite de Paris X Nanterre (France) and a post-doctorate from the EHESS (France).

-My main research interests include political violence and criminalisation of dissent, the long terms impacts of criminalisation and judicialisation on history writing and collective memory, and harms deriving from it.
-I am also interested in penal theory and punishment, and currently doing research on amnesties and collective pardons and the controversial relation between the political and the judicial.
+My research interests include state violence, political violence and criminalisation of activism, the long terms impacts of criminalisation and judicialisation on history writing and collective memory, and harmful consequences of criminalisation.
+I am also interested in penal theory and punishment, including research on amnesties and collective pardons and the controversial relation between the political and the judicial.

 I was part of French-British collaborative project on "Criminalisation of dictatorial pasts" funded by the AHRC Care for the Future (UK) and LabEx Pasts in the Present (France) (2015-2020).